jprieton/underscores-webpack/README.md

 >
 > This guide only cover the SASS watcher, other topics, as bundle scripts, are treated superficially.
 >
-> Is required to update the the bundled version of [@wordpress/scripts](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/), before following the steps in this guide, please check if your project requires that version.
+> Maybe is required to update the bundled version of [@wordpress/scripts](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/) if your theme uses a version prior to 18.0.0, before following the steps in this guide, please check if your project requires that version.
 >
 > Isn't recommended for ongoing projects, please go to caution if you want apply to an ongoing project, if you use [CleanWebpackPlugin](https://github.com/johnagan/clean-webpack-plugin) you will lose your files without a minimum configuration, further in this guide I will explain to avoid this in detail.